stephenbrutch/stephenbrutch/README.md

 ## 2. Thesis Documentation and Codes

 1. FOR FUTURE ADCL STUDENTS: For final clean codes/documentation on all of my thesis works click [go to repository](https://github.com/stephenbrutch/Thesis-codes-and-documentation)

+2. Note: This repo is private so email me if you need access.

 ## 3. Publications
 Andrei, C., Stephen, B., & Hever, M. (2023, April).
 Performance Analysis of UAV Control Architectures Over Urban Environments with Degraded GNSS Accessibility.
 In 2023 IEEE/ION Position, Location and Navigation Symposium (PLANS) (pp. 67-74).
 IEEE.